With the release of Cyclone software v11.70 and PROG-HL-ARM software v10.00, the following support for STMicroelectronics has been added:

 PEmicro’s PROG programming software will sometimes prompt the user to enter a “Base Address”.
 In this article, we discuss what the base address is and why it exists.

 When using PEmicro's PROG family of programming software, it's necessary to specify the correct programming algorithm to match your hardware setup.
-Because PEmicro provides thousands of different programming algorithms this can seem like a duanting task.
+Because PEmicro provides thousands of different programming algorithms this can seem like a daunting task.
 In this article we discuss how to quickly determine the programming algorithm that correctly matches a specific hardware setup.

 This tip concerns PEmicro's Cyclone automated programmers.
 We've noticed that on rare occasions some users have observed that although a "PT" (program trim) command has been specified in the SAP programming sequence, the trim value is not programmed.
 By working closely with Cyclone users, we've discovered that the issue is not that the Cyclone receives the command and fails to program the trim value to the target, but rather the PT operation was accidentally pre-empted by the user.
 How could this happen if the operation is configured in the Cyclone and all a user needs to do is wait for the operations to finish?